awsdocs/aws-doc-sdk-examples/python/example_code/ec2/ec2_basics/README.md

 Shows how to create the following security resources and instances:

-* security keys
+* Security keys
-* security groups and inbound rules
+* Security groups and inbound rules
-* instances using an Amazon Machine Image (AMI)
+* Instances using an Amazon Machine Image (AMI)

 **ec2_instance_management.py**

 Shows how to manage the following aspects of an Amazon EC2 instance:

-* start and stop instances
+* Start and stop instances.
-* create, associate, and release an Elastic IP address
+* Create, associate, and release an Elastic IP address.
-* get an instance's console output
+* Get an instance's console output.
-* update the security group associated with an instance
+* Update the security group associated with an instance.

 **ec2_teardown.py**

 Shows how to terminate instances and clean up the following security resources:

-* security key pairs
+* Security key pairs
-* security groups
+* Security groups

 ## Prerequisites